 Resources for Antlerless Deer Hunters

-Editor's Note: We've said it before and we'll say it again.
+We've said it before and we'll say it again.
 Hunters in the know, take a doe!
 Besides a freezer full of delicious and healthy game meat, there's a lot of good reasons to harvest a doe during the holiday antlerless season.
 For one, doe harvest plays a critical role in improving the overall health of the state's deer herd and buck quality.
-But also, the limit for the holiday antlerless deer gun season has increased to two does, and the season has expanded to 14 days.
+But also, the limit for the 14-day holiday antlerless deer gun season is two does.
 Plus, deer harvested during the holiday antlerless deer gun season do not count toward your combined season limit of six deer.
 That means no matter how many deer you may have already harvested this year, the holiday antlerless deer season is for you!
-In this week's blog, we are bringing you our best resources for antlerless deer hunting.
-For our recent news story on how downward-trending antlerless deer harvest numbers in recent years have prompted more liberal antlerless hunting opportunities this year, click here.

 After the Harvest